OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:21

-Then they were willing to take Him into the boat, and immediately the boat reached the shore where they were heading.
+Then they welcomed Him into the boat, and immediately the boat reached the shore where they were heading.

 ---